 - Feminine Products

 I like to be prepared and not find myself scrambling to look for basic essentials.
 Having it all on hand especially when I have a screaming child when traveling to a foreign country makes life much easier.
-I will rather be prepared than not being able to find a basic medicine if something goes wrong especially with kids.
+I will rather be prepared than not being able to find basic medicine if something goes wrong especially with kids.

 I bought a compact inexpensive First Aid Box (waterproof) for about ten bucks.
 It has various compartments that I can store enough supplies.
-It fits in my carry on or I can throw it in my luggage.
+It fits in my carry-on or I can throw it in my luggage.
 My suggestion, carry enough to cover your family for the duration of your trip incases something happens.